 - The course has, as a central feature, a required service-learning project that strongly relates to the academic content of the course (i.e., it is not an add-on or afterthought, but rather is integral to the course and its goals) and makes up at least 25% of the course grade.

-- The project is designed as a joint, equal effort between the faculty member and community partner(or partners), with a clear goal that students’ involvement benefits the partner.
+- The project is designed as a joint, equal effort between the faculty member and community partner(s), with a clear expectation and goal of benefitting the partner(s).

 - Students regularly reflect on the service-learning experience.